 EEAT-BASED & SEARCH-DRIVEN

-Aluminum PCBs use a metal core for heat dissipation, while FR-4 PCBs rely on fiberglass, making aluminum boards better suited for high-power and heat-generating applications.
+These PCBs use a metal core for heat dissipation, while FR-4 PCBs rely on fiberglass, making aluminum boards better suited for high-power and heat-generating applications.